exitus1/Video-Scripts/node.md

 Running a full node is one of the strongest actions of support you can do for a peer-to-peer distributed protocol.
 Every single Decred node that runs on the network adds strength and resilience to the consensus mechanism.

 While this process can be intimidating, it’s actually quite straightforward.
-I’d like to thank Decred community member’s Checkmate, Kozel, and Geostone for helping me out.

 So lets start: